 And, thanks for my deep background in visual design, I was also able to create the graphics for the new site, as well as consult on modification of the templates in the CMS to reflect the approved UX.
 I also provided templates for future content, which is an important goal for the team in the next fiscal year.

-This example is of assets in Microsoft PowerPoint (these aren't necessarily images I personally produced - though this is how they will be accessed).
-I worked on illustrations, icons, stickers, decorations, backgrounds and all styles of photography to be used in a wide variety of pre-set templates or available for import into a personal design.
+This is a preview of Microsoft Designer.
+I work on illustrations, icons, stickers, decorations, backgrounds and all styles of photography to be used in a wide variety of pre-set templates or available for import into a personal design.

 At Respect Network I developed the mobile UI for Respect Messenger, Respect Elect and Queue.